Skip to main content

 Micro-inverters

-• • You have high evening consumption (electric vehicle charging, pool pump, etc.)
+• • You have high evening consumption (EV charging, heat pump, pool pump)

 • • You want backup power during grid outages

-• • Net metering or virtual battery schemes are not available in your area
+• • Virtual battery schemes are unavailable in your area

-Some energy providers offer virtual battery programmes where surplus electricity is credited at a lower rate rather than sold to EDF OA.
-These can sometimes make physical batteries unnecessary.
-Ask your installer about virtual battery options in your area.
+Some French energy suppliers offer virtual battery programmes, where surplus is credited (at lower value) rather than sold to EDF OA.
+Ask your installer whether virtual battery is offered locally before committing to a physical battery.

-Your installation's power capacity (measured in kWp, kilowatts-peak) determines how much electricity you can produce under standard test conditions.
-The right size depends on your annual consumption, available roof space, and budget.
+Power capacity (kWp) determines how much electricity you can produce under standard test conditions.
+The right size depends on your annual consumption, available roof, and budget.

 PowerRoof AreaAnnual Production (South)Annual Production (North)Suitable For